 Provides for documented pro-active management systems.

 Accreditation is an intensive effort involving the entire agency and the agency is reassessed by the accrediting agency, CALEA, every three years.
-For more information, please contact the Public Safety Department at (816) 436-3550.
+For more information, please contact the Gladstone Police Department at (816) 436-3550.